-- Deletion of expired orders.
-All GFD orders and all GTD orders with an expiry date before the next trading day are deleted by T7. - Deletion of orders of expired instruments.
+- Deletion of orders of expired instruments.
 All orders of expired instruments or of complex instruments with an expired leg instrument are deleted by T7. - Deletion of expired instruments.
 T7 deletes expired instruments and all complex instruments that have an expired leg instrument. - Clean-up of temporary complex instruments.
 T7 deletes those complex instruments that have no more orders in the order book.
 An exception to this are complex instruments that have been created by the exchange. - Deletion of pending TES trades. - Clean-up of flexible instruments.
 T7 deletes all the flexible instruments created during the day.